Meet KY3's Sara Forhetz.

 And on their third child, they finally got a boy!
 Griffin was born on March 28, 2013.

-In their spare time, Sara and Ethan enjoy being outside, cooking, traveling, volunteering at church and going to the park with Caroline, Ainsley, Griffin and Maggie, their rat terrier.
+In their spare time, Sara and Ethan enjoy being outside, cooking, traveling, volunteering at church and going to the park with Caroline, Ainsley, Griffin and Pearl, their rat terrier.
 They also attend as many OSU Cowboy sporting events as possible!

 Connect with Sara on Facebook!
 Just click "like" at the top of the page & you're in!